w3f/polkadot-wiki/docs/learn/learn-governance.md

 the tally of _aye_ votes has to reach 54%, which means that the super-majority required decreases as the turnout increases.

-When the council proposes a new proposal through unanimous consent, the referendum would be put to a vote using **Negative Turnout Bias**.
-Referring to the above image, when a Council referendum only has 25% turnout, the tally of _aye_ votes has to reach 34% for it to pass, while if the turnout increases to 75% the tally of _aye_ votes has to reach 46%.
+When the council proposes a new proposal through unanimous consent, the referendum would be put to the vote using **Negative Turnout Bias**.
+Referring to the above image, when a Council referendum only has a 25% turnout, the tally of _aye_ votes has to reach 34% for it to pass, while if the turnout increases to 75%, the tally of _aye_ votes has to reach 46%.
 In short, when the turnout rate is low, a super-majority is required to reject the proposal, which means a lower threshold of _aye_ votes must be reached.
-As turnout increases towards 100%, it becomes a simple majority.
+As turnout increases toward 100%, it becomes a simple majority.

-Here below we provide the formulas for calculating voting results.
+Here below, we provide the formulas for calculating voting results.

 ### Super-Majority Approve

-A **positive turnout bias**, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.
+A **positive turnout bias**, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority carry as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{turnout}}&space;<&space;{approve&space;\over&space;\sqrt{electorate}})

-Where `approve` is the number of _aye_ votes, `against` is the number of _nay_ votes, `turnout` is the total number of voting tokens excluding [voluntary locking](#voluntary-locking), and `electorate` is the total number of token issued in the network.
+Where `approve` is the number of _aye_ votes, `against` is the number of _nay_ votes, `turnout` is the total number of voting tokens excluding [voluntary locking](#voluntary-locking), and `electorate` is the total number of tokens issued in the network.

 ### Super-Majority Against

-A **negative turnout bias**, whereby a heavy super-majority of _nay_ votes is required to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.
+A **negative turnout bias**, whereby a heavy super-majority of _nay_ votes is required to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple majority carry as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{electorate}}&space;<&space;{approve&space;\over&space;\sqrt{turnout}})